mvysny/karibu-testing/karibu-testing-v10/README.md

 You can read more about both modes in the [Vaadin 13 -> Vaadin 14 migration guide](https://vaadin.com/docs/v14/flow/v14-migration/v14-migration-guide.html).

 Karibu-Testing supports both modes.

+## Checking for Vaadin Versions

+The `VaadinMeta.version: Int` provides the current Vaadin version, e.g. `13` for Vaadin 13, `14` for Vaadin 14 or later.

 # Support for Vaadin Pro Components